southwick-associates/dashboard-sa-template/github_vignettes/data-schema.md

 Each data pull from a state agency is to be processed through three steps:

-- Data from the state is saved as-is into a "raw" database: `./Data-sensitive/[state]/raw-[period].sqlite3`
+- Data from the state is saved largely as-is into a "raw" database: `./Data-sensitive/[state]/raw-[period].sqlite3`
 - An intermediate "standard" database is built to facilitate subsequent validation and deduplication (if needed): `./Data-sensitive/[state]/standard.sqlite3`
-- A final production dataset is written that contains only those fields necessary for dashboard production:  `./Data-production/[state]/license.sqlite3`
+- A final database is built that contains only those fields necessary for dashboard production:  `./Data-production/[state]/license.sqlite3`

 ## Production Data

 The endpoint of the data processing is a production database of 3 tables with strict data formatting rules to facilitate dashboard production.
-The data requires only 9 variables, and all personally-identifiable information is excluded:
+At the basic level, dashboard production requires only 9 variables (although several more variables are included for data provenance and validation).
+All personally-identifiable information must be excluded from the production data.

 ![](./img/relations.png)